 International Student Requirements:

-Completed Bachelor’s degree in American Studies or related area and a proof of written and spoken English proficiency.
+Completed Bachelor’s degree in American Studies or related area.
+Fluency in English, both written and spoken is required.
+Non-native speakers of English without a Dutch Bachelor’s degree or VWO diploma need a proof of English proficiency.